SAP-archive/teched2021-ANA260/exercises/Section 6 - Augmented Analytics: Smart Assist Features/README.md

 🚩Smart Insights are available on the values contributing to the calculation, to allow the user to explore further and better understand the numbers.
 (Right Click on Gross Margin for smart insights)

-🚩Smart Insights are available on the values contributing to the calculation, to allow the user to explore further and better understand the numbers.

 ![6-59](https://user-images.githubusercontent.com/92877810/138958430-79deaf27-db0b-4033-b132-e8d1ac0b274b.png)

-🚩Besides Search to Insight and Smart Insight, SAP Analytics Cloud can also generate an entire story for you using Smart Discovery.
-Let's try that out.
+🚩In addition to Smart Insights and Search to Insights, Smart Discovery provides automated data exploration.
+Let us try that now.

 82. Click **Tools**